Do you want to skip the read and get right to my top pick? The best Website Security for most people is Sucuri.

 Fortunately, most cloud-based attacks can be staved off by improving any security measures set in place.

-There are several ways by which you can protect your site and digital assets from the cyberattacks mentioned in the previous section.
+You can protect your site and digital assets from cyberattacks in several ways.

 Secure your domain ecosystems by reviewing registrar and Domain Name System (DNS) records throughout your domain.
 If necessary, make it a point to change all default passwords supplied by the domain registrar you signed up with as these are not secure and can easily be decrypted.
 In this case, getting a free SSL certificate helps.
 The secure sockets layer (SSL) is a protocol for browsers and servers so that all data sent over the Web is authenticated, encrypted and decrypted.
 Likewise, it helps to enforce multi-factor authentication (MFA) measures and to monitor certificate transparency logs regularly;